invokemedia/harvey-serverless/README.md

 ### Slack Incoming Webhook

-You will need to [setup a Slack Incoming Webhook](https://api.slack.com/incoming-webhooks) for Harvey to communicate with your Slack channel.
+Setup a [Slack Incoming Webhook](https://api.slack.com/incoming-webhooks) for Harvey to communicate with your Slack channel.

 ## License